gparmer/ANRsim/03_anarch_econ/article.md

 **Discussion.**

 - As it turns out, you throw PVP in with a bunch of events, and out pops some pretty amazing economic engines.
 The efficiency of the blue line is truly amazing for credit generation, topping out at 1.7 credits per click.
 Unfortunately, we can see that the draw is pretty weak, floating around 0.35 quality draws per click.
 Note that this is getting to be due to the fact that there are so many econ cards in the deck, that it is hard to find a quality draw.
 - The economic package that uses EH for draw, but drops LF actually does pretty great.
 It is a little slower to get going, but is competitive with the PVP Kate (+DJ) economy.
 That's quite an about-face for Anarch that now have a brilliant *influence-free* package that yields fantastic credit, and good quality draw potential.
+Of course, it is not always straight-forward to decide if EH is good for your deck.
+I think Steven Wooley stated it best in The Source discussion on [Run Last Click](http://runlastclick.blogspot.com/2015/01/episode-24-on-source.html) - it really depends on your deck.

 ## What's the Mystery Econ Package?

 Heavy influence:  LF + SG + DJ + SS + INJ + QT.
 We drop the Dirty Laundries to increase the quality draw, and import Quality Time to also increase both draw efficiency and synergy with the PVPs.
+It seems to make a decent trade between draw and credits, but is pretty heavy on the influence.

 ## An Implicit Cost

 A cost to these economic packages is one that I haven't emphasized much:  many event econs require quite a few cards.
 Many people want to avoid playing upwards of 18 or more economy cards in their deck.
 Event econ decks are not for everyone, and not for every deck.
 I discuss the quantitative implications of this by investigating quality draw efficiency.
 However, this is one of the areas that your own qualitative reasoning will have to be used.
 In future articles, we'll discuss other economic engines beyond event-based economy.

+## The Future

+Please see the [second article](http://stimhack.com/quantanr-analysis-of-a-changing-meta/) for some future improvements, when I have the time.
+A few people on the forums had some great insights into how to take into account the costs of runs and asset trashing.
+Check out the forums for that article, and continue the discussion for this one.
+Thanks @PeekaySK,  @Nordicstrike, and the others.
+Hopefully I can integrate them over time.